ClosetCheat/RMT-FPS/README.md

 # RMT-FPS
-A multiplayer FPS game I made with some friends as a uni project
+A multiplayer FPS game my friends made as a uni project